Boating, Equipment, and Safety Tips

 If you are heading to the Abacos, please check their web sites for "Wish List” items this school needs (e.g. office, school, workshop, sewing, arts & crafts supplies).
 For more information, also see Christine Kling’s article.
 Thank you for caring.

-And if you LOVE marine adventure stories, check out Christine’s exciting book series on Amazon or her web site (https://christinekling.com/book-table/).
+And if you LOVE marine adventure stories, check out Christine’s exciting book series at Amazon or her web site (https://christinekling.com/book-table/).